shayshayunc/VDD-Up-to-8k-resolution/README.md

+# Virtual Display Driver
-# Indirect Display Driver Sample
+based on Microsoft Indirect Display Driver Sample

 This is a sample driver that shows how to create a Windows Indirect Display Driver using the IddCx class extension driver.